mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 * Feedback Widget:

-On every page of the learning path, you will see a Feedback button on the right side.
-Got any specific feedback on this learning path?
+On every page of the guide, you will see a Feedback button on the right side.
+Got any specific feedback on this guide?
 Submit your input and the snapshot on the item in question by clicking on the Feedback button!

 * Fill out the Survey:

-At the end of each learning path, you will be asked to fill in a survey.
+At the end of each guide, you will be asked to fill in a survey.
 Please tell us what you think.
 Your opinion will help us to keep improving!

 ## Module 2: Get Familiar With the 5 P’s of the Digital Execution Practice
 ### Module introduction (module title):